 How to avoid car depreciation

-Our guide to car depreciation gives you the lowdown on how to minimise this inevitable aspect of car ownership
+Our guide to car depreciation gives you the lowdown on how to minimise this inevitable aspect of new or used car ownership

-If you’re thinking of buying a new car, it’s sensible to research before you buy what its residual value is likely to be in three years’ time – although do bear in mind that the slowest-depreciating cars are often more expensive to buy than their faster-depreciating counterparts.
+If you’re thinking of buying a new car, it’s sensible to do some research into residual values – although do bear in mind that the slowest-depreciating cars are often more expensive to buy than their faster-depreciating counterparts.

-Aside from the model of car, mileage is also a big factor in determining a car’s used value.
+Aside from the make and model of car, mileage is also a big factor in determining a car’s used value.
 High-mileage cars can be worth thousands of pounds less than the same model with below-average miles on the clock.
 It’s worth mentioning, however, that a car with unusually low mileage may have been used so infrequently that it’s likely to have problems later in its life.
 That fact often doesn’t deter buyers, though.

 Generally speaking, buyers like models with good fuel economy, so these tend to be worth more on the second-hand market.
-The same is true for road tax: there are a lot of otherwise excellent cars languishing on dealers' forecourts, because they were built before road-tax rates became based on vehicle emissions.
+The same is true for road tax: there are a lot of otherwise excellent cars languishing on dealer forecourts, because they were built before road-tax rates became based on vehicle emissions.
 Many buyers are averse to purchasing a car with a high annual road-tax bill – especially if it’s only worth a few thousand pounds.

 Keeping your car depreciation rate low